Benefits of Pin Paws Pet Care: Top 10 Diagnoses

 - Cruciate Ligament Injuries

 Skin conditions can be the result of numerous things including allergies to various types of grass, trees, fungus, wheat, oats, white potato, and beef.
 With a new puppy, you cannot do a full allergy test until they have lived through eight season changes.
 As a result, you can expect to be making a ton of trips to the vet.
 Since pet insurance does not cover pre-existing conditions it is smart to get pet insurance early on to protect your pocketbook down the road.
-With a Pin Paws Pet Care policy, if your vet bill was $2,000, you would pay your $100 deductible and be reimbursed $1,710*.
+This is only one of the benefits of pet insurance, and with a Pin Paws Pet Care policy, if your vet bill was $2,000, you would pay your $100 deductible and be reimbursed $1,710*.

 Stomach issues can be caused by feeding your dog foods they are not supposed to have, changing their food too quickly, or the ingestion of a foreign object (stick, toy, anything really).
 The top five most toxic things to never, ever feed your dog are grapes, raisins, garlic, chocolate, and xylitol.
 If your pup does, however, suffer a bowel obstruction, a CT scan alone to look inside their tummy can cost at least $3,000.
 With a Pin Paws Pet Care Policy, if your vet bill was $3,000, you would pay your $100 deductible and be reimbursed $2,610*.